arwhyte-coder/Code-Quiz/README.md

 # Notes
 Need to fix:
 - Timer needs to stop once you've answered all questions
-- Clear high scores needs to clear the high scores
 - Main page button needs to reset everything

 # Contents